Emanon42/ct-19-20/desc/part4/README.md

 ## 4. Implement Iterative Liveness Analysis

 For the final part of your project you will replace the isInstructionTriviallyDead() method from LLVM with your own method to identify dead code.
-This relies on computing liveness which you learned about in [Lecture 15](http://www.inf.ed.ac.uk/teaching/courses/ct/slides-16-17/15-regalloc.pdf).
+This relies on computing liveness which you learned about in class.
+Refer back to the [lecture slides](https://www.inf.ed.ac.uk/teaching/courses/ct/19-20/slides/llvm-5-liveness.pdf) for the dataflow equations you need to implement and examples.

 Refer to the [Final project PDF](https://git.ecdf.ed.ac.uk/cdubach/ct-19-20/blob/master/desc/part4/ug3project.pdf) for more information.